-The Deep Power-down (DP) instruction places the device into a minimum power consumption state, Deep Powerdown mode, in which the quiescent current is reduced from ISB1 to ISB2.
+The Deep Power-down (DP) instruction places the device into a minimum power consumption state, Deep Power down mode, in which the quiescent current is reduced from ISB1 to ISB2.

-The sequence of issuing DP instruction: CS# goes low \rightarrow send DP instruction code \rightarrow CS# goes high.
-The CS# must go high at the byte boundary (after exactly eighth bits of the instruction code have been latched-in); otherwise the instruction will not be executed.
+The sequence of issuing DP instruction: CS# goes low→ send DP instruction code→ CS# goes high.
+The CS# must go high at the byte boundary; otherwise the instruction will not be executed.
 Both SPI (8 clocks) and QPI (2 clocks) command cycles can be accepted by this instruction.
 SIO[3:1] are "don't care".

-After CS# goes high there is a delay of tDP before the device transitions from Stand-by mode to Deep Power-down mode and before the current reduces from ISB1 to ISB2.
-Once in Deep Power-down mode, all instructions will be ignored except Release from Deep Power-down (RDP).
+After CS# goes high there is a delay of tDP before the device transitions from Stand-by mode to Deep Power-down mode and the current reduces from ISB1 to ISB2.
+Once in Deep Power-down mode, all instructions will be ignored.